Sunny Hill Festival: 2023–present

 After the complications of the previous year, the 2023 festival was cancelled while the organisers looked for a permanent location.
 In 2024, the festival moved to the Sunny Hill Festival Park in the Bërnicë e Epërme village of Pristina, its new permanent location.
-It was held from July 25 to 28, and headlined by Bebe Rexha, Burna Boy, Stormzy, DJ Snake, Black Coffee, The Martinez Brothers, Groove Armada, and The Blaze.
+It was held from 25 to 28 July, and headlined by Bebe Rexha, Burna Boy, Stormzy, DJ Snake, Black Coffee, The Martinez Brothers, Groove Armada, and The Blaze.

-The 2025 edition of the festival was held from 1 to 3 August.
-Headliners include Dua Lipa and Peggy Gou.
+The 2025 edition of the festival was held from 1 to 3 August, with headliners including Dua Lipa and Peggy Gou.
+Katy Perry, Lewis Capaldi, and Martin Garrix headlined the 2026 edition, which took place from 31 July to 2 August.